A history of Herefordshire

 A history of Herefordshire — from Anglo-Saxon times to the present

 Herefordshire is mentioned in an Anglo Saxon chronicle of 1051.
-It is thought the name ‘Here – ford’ derives from the Old English for ‘Army crossing’ being the location of the settlement on the river Wye.
+The name ‘Here – ford’ probably derives from the Old English for ‘Army crossing’ being the location of the settlement on the river Wye.

 In the Doomsday survey, parts of the Welsh Marches were assessed under Herefordshire.
-The border between England and Wales has for many centuries been quite flexible and is one of the reasons so many castles abound in the region.
-The chained library in Hereford Cathedral contains a unique source of Herefordshire and some of the earliest printed books in Europe.
+The border between England and Wales has for many centuries been quite flexible and is one of the reasons we find so many castles in the region.
+The chained library in Hereford Cathedral preserves some of the earliest printed books in Europe.

-The year 1642 saw Hereford strongly support the king in the civil war and the city fell to the Parliamentarians in 1643 but they withdrew.
+Hereford strongly supported the king in the civil war of 1692.
+Then the city fell to the Parliamentarians in 1643 but they later withdrew.
 A Parliamentary army laid siege to Hereford in 1645 but they were unable to take the city.
 However, they were eventually successful in retaking Hereford as the king’s army weakened.

-It was in the 17th Century that Hereford became known for brewing and making cider.
+It was in the 17th Century that Hereford became famous for brewing and making cider.
 In the late 1700s the streets of the city were paved and provision was made for street lighting.

-In the 20th century, the County Hospital and Technical College were opened as was a Cider Museum and the Mappa Mundi Library.
+In the 20th century, the County Hospital, Technical College and Art College opened their doors.
+The Cider Museum and the Mappa Mundi Library also came into being.
 The manufacturing industry grew to include food processing, brewing, furniture making and metalworking.

 Most recently, the New Model Institute for Technology and Engineering came into being in 2009.
 Calling itself a ‘(politely) disruptive game changer’ it offers a creative approach to the training of engineers.